twilm/job_seek_2_electric_boogaloo/README.md

 Job Seeker 2 Electric Boogaloo is a script I have written in order to automate the Job Search requirements for CenterLink in Australia.
 This is currently hard coded to a specific town for demonstration purposes.
-Will update this shortly to ensure it is dynamic, and will take input.
+Will update this shortly to ensure it is dynamic, and will take user input.